tretyakovmipt/TIRF-magnet-calibration/README.md

 ***

 # Results
-We tested out our approach in real life and it works!
+For the linear case, we tested out our approach in real life and it works!
 For example, we can created a rotating magnetic field.
 ![Fig. 4](fig3.png)

 # Repository content